 View other hotels in Athens.

-What are your tips and recommendations for best things to do in Athens?
+What are your recommendations for best things to do in Athens?
+What would you add to this Athens Travel Guide?

 Looking for travel insurance?